collective/collective.exampledevtools/docs/index.rst

 Another way to speed up buildout is to restrict the which server can be used to download eggs.
 Using this restriction buildout is only allowed to connect to certain servers.
-When running a buildout without allowed hosts buildout can be slowed down on slow Python egg repositories.
+When running a buildout without allowed hosts, buildout can be slowed down on slow Python egg repositories.

     .. code-block:: cfg